 Now I get that when most people see a free ad for “A pile of old picture frames.
 Some of them with glass, some of them without” they don’t get excited.
 But I do!
 I see a pile of potential and more importantly a pile of items I can save from the skip.
 Here’s the pile spread out on my spare room floor.
-What this doesn’t show is the dirt and the damaged frames but then it wouldn’t be a production if it didn’t take some elbow grease, would it!?
+What this doesn’t show is the dirt and the damaged frames but then it wouldn’t be an upcycle if it didn’t take some elbow grease, would it!?

 The lovely people at Fusion Mineral paint sent me a tester pot of Putty – a greige – which I’ve been dying to try.
 So I picked out 3 similar thin wood frames and painted them after a quick sand with a fine paper pad.
 I then used a sample of this gorgeous taupe safari wallpaper to make them into a cute set.